1985 Greek constitutional crisis: Constitution legitimacy and populist democracy

+Manesis considered the manner in which the presidential election was announced and conducted, and the nature of the constitutional amendments, had the potential of political rupture, while the latter also decreased the Constitution's democratic character due to the concentration of power in the prime minister's position, along with the emerging statist bureaucracies and technologies aimed at controlling the popular will.
+At the end of his criticism, Manesis advocated for strengthening individual rights and institutions as a counter to the executive branch led by the prime minister.

-Nikos Alivizatos, a constitutional scholar, considered the methods employed by PASOK to elect Sartzetakis in 1985 as "unacceptable," and while he did not blame the change in the presidency in 1985 as the source of "corruption and moral crisis" that became apparent in the following years, he acknowledged that the removal of constitutional restraints caused PASOK "to neglect the rules of the parliamentary game," and signaled that it "would not hesitate to overcome any obstacle in its aim to retain power."
-In similar lines, Stathis Kalyvas, a political scientist, and Richard Clogg, a historian, note that while the actions by Papandreou did not directly threaten the democratic form of the Constitution, however, they undermined its long-term legitimacy.
-Political scientist Dimitrios Katsoudas wrote that the constitutional revision was unnecessary and damaged the established legality of the Constitution and opined that Papandreou had long-term constitutional designs to reinforce his government party against an impotent parliament.
+Nikos Alivizatos, a constitutional scholar, considered the methods PASOK used to elect Sartzetakis in 1985 unacceptable; he did not blame the change in the presidency in 1985 for the "corruption and moral crisis" that became apparent in the following years, and said the removal of constitutional restraints caused PASOK "to neglect the rules of the parliamentary game", and that PASOK "would not hesitate to overcome any obstacle in its aim to retain power".
+The political scientist Stathis Kalyvas and the historian Richard Clogg note that Papandreou's actions did not directly threaten the democratic form of the constitution, but they undermined its long-term legitimacy.
+The political scientist Dimitrios Katsoudas wrote that the constitutional revision was unnecessary and damaged the constitution's established legality, and said Papandreou had long-term constitutional designs to reinforce his government party against an impotent parliament.

-Takis Pappas, a political scientist, stated that PASOK's general strategy in the 1980s involved three methods state grabbing, institution bending, and political polarization.
-For Pappas, the events surrounding the constitutional crisis, as described above, are placed in one of these methods.
-Specifically, the constitutional reform was part of state grabbing, while the presidential election was part of bending or even disregarding liberal institutions to the will of popular sovereignty that gradually transformed Greece from a liberal democracy based on the Constitution of 1975 into a "populist democracy."
-Political polarization became most prominent during elections through political mobilization, which was aided by the press and state-controlled television and radio, creating divisions in social life.
+Takis Pappas, a political scientist, stated PASOK's general strategy in the 1980s involved state grabbing, institution bending, and political polarization.
+According to Pappas, the constitutional reform was state grabbing, while the presidential election was bending or disregarding liberal institutions to the will of popular sovereignty that gradually changed Greece from a liberal democracy based on the Constitution of 1975 into a "populist democracy".
+Political polarization became most prominent during elections through political mobilization, which was aided by the press, and state-controlled television and radio, creating divisions in society.

-Motivation

-Historians John Koliopoulos and Thanos Veremis suggested that the crisis was motivated by Papandreou's desire to divert the Greek electorate's attention away from the worsening state of the Greek economy (unemployment increased under PASOK from 2.7% in 1980 to 7.8% in 1985, annual inflation of the order of 20%, widening trade deficits).
-According to a public opinion survey by Eurobarometer, the number of Greeks who believed that the economic situation worsened increased from 37.7% in 1983 to 70.2% in 1985, while those who believed that the economy improved fall from 31.5% to 12.8% in the same period.
-Kevin Featherstone, political scientist, also considers that the motive behind Papandreou's actions was to divert public attention from economic policies.

-While Papandreou contended that Karamanlis' removal was necessary for the constitutional revision, Manesis argued the reverse: the constitutional revision was a pretext to justify the removal of Karamanlis, which would remind left-leaning voters as the elections were approaching that PASOK remained faithful to its revolutionary left-wing origins.
-Manesis also points to PASOK's lack of preparation for the constitutional revision, noting that frequent changes to the proposed amendments were made even days before their submission, which he sees as a clear sign of partisan politics.